-This Tropical Coconut-Oil Granola is guaranteed to make your morning more pleasant.
+This Tropical Coconut Oil Granola Recipe is guaranteed to make your morning more pleasant.
 Every spoonful takes your imagination to your favorite island destination.
 What better way to awaken the senses first thing in the morning?

 I am a cereal-for-breakfast kind of person.
-Sure, pancakes and bacon + eggs are great but I reserve those for weekend breakfasts -when I actually have time.
+Sure, pancakes and bacon & eggs are great, but I keep those for weekend breakfasts - that is, when I actually have time.

-During the week I have to have cereal.
-1. I LOVE it and 2. it’s QUICK.
+During the week, I have to have cereal.
+Firstly, I LOVE it, and secondly, it's quick!

 Usually I cook some sort of hot cereal (oatmeal etc.) because most boxed cereal is just too sugary (aka unhealthy) for me.
-When I have cold cereal it most likely is home-made granola.
-Like this awesome tropical version that I made with coconut oil.
+When I have cold cereal, it is most likely homemade granola.
+Take this awesome tropical version that I made with coconut oil, for example.

 Do you love coconut oil as much as I do?
-It has become my favorite oil to bake with (just look at this coconut oil recipe collection) especially when making healthier desserts.
+It has become my favorite oil to bake with (just look at this coconut oil recipe collection), especially when making healthier desserts.
+If you think about it, a coconut is a super versatile food.
+Not only can you drink its milk, but you can also make coconut water, eat its meat, or extract its oil and use it for delicious recipes.
+I love coconuts.
+Thank you, Coconut Gods!

 - ¼ cup chia seeds